Bill and Hillary Clinton visit Northern Ireland and the President addresses crowds in Derry.

 Inside the Guildhall, links with Irish America were further underlined as Bill Clinton inaugurated the Tip O'Neill Chair in Peace Studies.

-Róisín Duffy reports for RTÉ News on 30 November 1995.
+An RTÉ News report broadcast on 30 November 1995.
+The reporter is Róisín Duffy.